Santiago8888/Medium/Software-Pathology.md

 2) Our brain has 100 billion neurons, that's about the same number of stars in our galaxy.
 Each neuron has on average 1,000 connections with other neurons.
 As a civilization, humankind has yet to reach 8 billion people, and on average the 2+ billion Facebook users have 300 "friends".
 Arguably, our the brain is a network more complex that our society as a whole by a factor of at least 25x.

+That is why as a Software Engineer, I approach the study and appreciation of the human body with humbleness.
+My understanding is that every problem worth solving has already been solved by nature as first shared in The Viral Startup.

 #### 3.2 Cells are the basis of human health.